-- a.
-In the case of a lot that has lake frontage, fences or walls may be constructed to the water's edge, or to the lot line if the lot line is not in the water or at the water's edge. - b.
-Fences and walls shall be permitted as follows: - Fences and walls four (4) feet or less in height above grade shall be permitted along (parallel to and within 25 feet of) the waters edge.
-All such fences and walls shall be non-obscuring. - ii.
-Fences and walls four (4) feet or less in height above grade shall be permitted at a distance of 25 feet or more from the waters edge to the street front lot line.
-All such fences may be obscuring or non-obscuring. - iii.
-Fences and walls six (6) feet in height or less above grade shall be permitted from within 12 feet of the lakeside wall of the house, but no closer than iv.
-Clear vision triangles shall be maintained, as required by Section 13.19.
+- a) In the case of a lot that has lake frontage, fences or walls may be constructed to the water's edge, or to the lot line if the lot line is not in the water or at the water's edge. - b) Fences and walls shall be permitted as follows: - 1) Fences and walls four (4) feet or less in height above grade shall be permitted along (parallel to and within 25 feet of) the waters edge.
+All such fences and walls shall be non-obscuring. - 2) Fences and walls four (4) feet or less in height above grade shall be permitted at a distance of 25 feet or more from the waters edge to the street front lot line.
+All such fences may be obscuring or non-obscuring. - 3) Fences and walls six (6) feet in height or less above grade shall be permitted from within 12 feet of the lakeside wall of the house, but no closer than 25 feet to the water's edge, to the street front building line of the house.
+The six (6) foot fence or wall may extend between the street front building line of the house or an attached accessory building to that side lot line which is closest to the house.
+Such fences and walls may be obscuring. - 4) Clear vision triangles shall be maintained, as required by Section 13.19.
 Any fence or wall located in the clear vision triangle must be either non-obscuring or 30 inches or less in height above grade to provide for view at intersections and for vehicles exiting a driveway.